magento/magento2/app/code/Magento/Analytics/README.md

 |type|Type of comaprsion value|False|
 |operator|Comparison operator|True|

-The attribute has to match the column name in DB.
+The attribute must be the same as the column name in DB.

 The attribute type can be a value or an identifier.
 In case the type is an identifier, the value inside a condition is the column.
 In case type is value, it means it is the scalar value.
 By default, the type is the value.